 The Board carries out its duties in accordance with LHL's bye-laws, resolutions of the company and general law.
 The Board has established Audit, Investment, Nomination and Corporate Governance, Underwriting and Underwriting Risk and Remuneration Committees.
 Each of the Committees has written Terms of Reference, which are reviewed regularly and are available on the Company's website.
-The Committees' Terms of Reference were reviewed by the Board during 2017 and were considered to be in line with current best practice.
+The Committees' Terms of Reference were reviewed by the Board during 2018 and were considered to be in line with current best practice.
 The Committees are generally scheduled to meet quarterly, although additional meetings and information updates are arranged as business requirements dictate.
-Directors attendance of the 2017 Board and Committee meetings is set out in the table on page 49 of LHL's Annual Report and Accounts for 31 December 2017.
+Directors attendance of the 2018 Board and Committee meetings is set out in the tables on pages 58 to 68 of LHL's Annual Report and Accounts for 31 December 2018.